 De Freitas, too, tried leaving the resort and trying their luck at the airport by taking an hour-and-a-half speedboat ride to the main island.
 By then, Maldives had announced a lockdown, banning any new foreign travellers into the islands.
 This meant that if the couple left the resort, the assurance of a guaranteed stay back in again was missing.
 Thus, they stayed.

 By this time of the year, the resort is usually at full capacity, catering up to 180 guests.
 Since the resort spans across the island, the newlyweds reign the sands there.
 Due to the government’s regulations stating that Maldivians aren’t allowed to leave resorts until they undergo a quarantine after their last guests leave, the resort is forcibly working with a full staff at hand.
 With nothing else to do, the staff caters to the couple ceaselessly.
-Their “room boy” checks on them five times a day.
+Their “room boy” checks on them at least five times a day.
 Once, the dining crew even made them an elaborate candlelit dinner on the beach.
 Every night performers still put on a show for them in the resort’s grand dining hall.
 At breakfast, nine waiters loiter by their table.
 The couple has a designated server, but others still come by to chat during meals, offering constant refills of their drinks.
 The diving instructor pleads with them to go snorkelling whenever they pass him by.
 “We’ve started playing a lot of table tennis and snooker,” Ms De Freitas says in another report.
 Mr De Freitas has also taken to joining staff soccer games in the afternoons.

 Despite the fun and games, their extended stay at the resort has burdened their finances.
 Though the couple has been paying a generously discounted rate, each passing day trickles down their savings that had been set aside for a house down payment.